EXODUS DMC

 the western entrance of the market in the middle of a traffic circle stands Sungnyemun.
 It is a formidable and iconic construct that served as the southern gate of the wall that surrounded Seoul during the period of the Joseon Dynasty.

-Day 3 Seoul - Yangpyeong - Yeoju (B) 100km
+Day 3 Seoul - Yangpyeong - Yeoju (B) 80km

-Upon arrival, you will receive your bikes and have time to ensure they are properly fitted for you.
+After checking out, head to Gwangnaru Hangang Park where you will pick up your bike and and have time to ensure they are properly fitted for you.

-Once you're ready, begin your journey along the scenic riverside bike path, crossing the old, now-defunct railway bridge that spans the mighty Bukhangang River (North Han River).
+Once you are ready, begin your journey along the scenic riverside bike path, crossing the old, now-defunct railway bridge that spans the mighty Bukhangang River (North Han River).
 Soon after, you'll head south and follow the Namhangang River (South Han River), taking in the beautiful scenery and the tranquil atmosphere of the local area.

 Today's route covers approximately 80km, mostly along well-paved, generally flat roads with a few gentle inclines.